 Many people read my posts and then go to gear shops but there there is always a little mistake or problem getting the whole set up from here you avoid that.
 I priced the items based on 50% of retail UK price and I would ship to UK and Europe, other overseas will attract import duty so it is not worth it in my opinion.

-If there is anything you like post a comment on the relative page and I will contact you
+If there is anything you like use the contact form on the relative page to inquiry

 I am currently in Malta for few days relaxing and I manage to squeeze in some dives.
 The Mediterranean sea is nothing sensational (from a pure diving point of view) but does offer clear water, and some brisk thermoclines, and a combination of algae, blue water, caves and silvery fish that is challenging on the dynamic range of our little RX100.